5 Affordable Solar Kits For Beginners

 Once you get the hang of it, expanding your initial investment can be as easy as snapping in an additional panel or two.

 What I like most is that it all arrives in one box ready to set up.
 It’s a huge relief when you’re just starting and not sure what’s required.
-I love buying these when I need to plop a little power here and there, like on a garden shed.
+I love buying these when I need a little power here and there, like a garden shed or a greenhouse fan, etc.

 Reasons to Consider This Kit: